Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 sleepy to appreciate it all - the long fields of waving

-the swamps, the strange buildings- native villages,
+the swamps, the strange buildings - native villages,

 & vegetation.
 Passed through Tel-el-Kebir, - Ishmalia,

-Kantara (not in that order) & several others I forget-
+Kantara (not in that order) & several others I forget -

-camps & more camps- sand & sand, & more sand-
+camps & more camps - sand & sand, & more sand -

 miles of dazzling sunshiney shadeless sand & camps.

-Crowds of Australians- some Imperials, some B.W.I.s
+Crowds of Australians - some Imperials, some B.W.I.s

-Long strings of camel corps.
-We passed along the canal
+Long strings of Camel Corps.
+We passed along the Canal

-banks for several stations - very blue, & the green
+banks for several Stations - very blue, & the green

 trees shadowing parts of it most vivid.
 Camps guarding

-canal on both sides.
-Arrived at Port Said 12 midday-
+Canal on both sides.
+Arrived at Port Said 12 midday -

-taken by ambulance to boat- on board 12.30-
+taken by ambulance to boat- on board 12.30 -

 S.S.
-Gorgon, quite a small passenger steamer-
+Gorgon, quite a small passenger steamer -

 Ocean S.S.
 Co.
 Very homelike.
 H.M.B. & I have a

 deck cabin amongst us.
-Sailed 5.30pm. - the
+Sailed 5.30p.m. - the

-Turned in early - beds fearfully hard-
+Turned in early - beds fearfully hard -

 pillows like bullets.
-Excellent food hereon-
+Excellent food hereon -

-Japanese stewards & crew - we are the first
+Japanese Stewards & crew - we are the first

-passsengers since the war.
+passengers since the war.
 We are of course in

-Came into harbour this a.m.- first impression
+Monday July 30th.
+Came into harbour this a.m.- first impress

-tints of water, sky, & land merging into one another-
+tints of water, sky, & land merging into one another -

 all pastell shades.
 Nearer in we were passed

-fishing boats, buoys- apparently dividing [[part]]
+fishing boats, buoys - apparently dividing p

-of the harbour - ? mines. - & large barques. [[T]]
+of the harbour - ? mines. - & large barques,

-hospital ships & numerous other craft. - some
+hospital ships & numerous other craft - some

 decidedly foreign - some quite familiar.
 The